mrchrisster/attract_mode/README.md

 ## MiSTer Configuration
 The [Update-all](https://github.com/theypsilon/Update_All_MiSTer) script works great for putting system files in the right places.

-### USB Storage
-/media/usb may cause issues due to NTFS being case-sensitive on MiSTer.

 ### Console Cores
 Make sure you are using the recommended folder structure, such as /media/fat/Games/SNES/.
 The script supports zipped Everdrive packs or unzipped folders.
 For MegaCD and Turbografx16 CD games must be in CHD format.